 What comes next?

-I don’t believe that it is humanly possible to never again step into a toxin, but here is the good news: When you fail, you can repair the damage by apologizing.
+I do not believe that it is humanly possible to never again step into a toxin, but here is the good news: When you fail, you can repair the damage by apologizing.
 Own your part of what happened and take responsibility for it.
 An honest and sincere apology goes a long way to repair damage and build trust.

 The next step is to be proactive and become what Dr. Gottman calls relationship masters.
 One way to work towards mastery is to create agreements around how you will behave when the toxins show up.